 Tips on Growing Cardamom

 Move plants indoors at the end of summer in areas with freezing weather.
-Place indoor plants where they receive 6 to 8 hours of bright but filtered light.
+Place indoor plants where they receive six to eight hours of bright but filtered light.

 Transplant older plants every few years to prevent root binding.
-Cardamom is fairly easy to grow indoors but remember that mature plants can achieve up to 10 feet, so choose a location with plenty of space for the plant to stretch out into.
+Cardamom is fairly easy to grow indoors but remember that mature plants can achieve up to 10 feet (3 m.), so choose a location with plenty of space for the plant to stretch out into.